v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 	public class AttributesExample : MonoBehaviour
 	{
-		[Prefix("num"), PropertyWidth(100f, order = -1)]
+		[TimeField(TimeFormat.YearMonthWeek, ConvertTo.Days), Suffix("to days", order = -1)]
 		[SerializeField] private int field;
 	}

-So now the :doc:`../Attributes/DecorativeAttributes/propertywidth` will be executed first and the :doc:`../Attributes/DecorativeAttributes/prefix` calculates it's position using the new width set by it.
+So now the :doc:`../Attributes/DecorativeAttributes/suffix` will be executed first and the :doc:`../Attributes/NumericalAttributes/timefield` will draw the field with the suffix already on it.

 .. image:: ../Images/HowToUse03.png